What we can learn from U.S. sentiment about the coronavirus to help stop a second wave

 Specifically, results showed that a majority (73%) of Americans thought the coronavirus was a real threat to the country.
 However, when asked how likely it was that they would personally contract the virus, only 39% said they were likely or somewhat likely to get it.
 Strikingly, that’s in spite of the fact that nearly half of respondents indicated they have an underlying medical condition (e.g., heart disease, diabetes, chronic obstructive pulmonary disease or COPD).

-Given the prevalence of this optimism bias, it’s essential that any communications that public health officials put out are targeted to the individual level, helping individuals understand and feel that the issue at-hand is a personal threat to themselves and their family, rather than an abstract issue facing the country.
+Given the prevalence of this optimism bias, it’s essential that any communications that public health officials put out are targeted to the individual level, helping individuals understand and feel that the issue at hand is a personal threat to themselves and their family, rather than an abstract issue facing the country.

 Make decisions that prioritize health over the economy

-Difficult conversations around when, and how, to reopen the economy continue at the federal, state and local levels across the country.
+Difficult conversations around when, and how, to reopen the economy continue at the federal, state, and local levels across the country.
 However, our study found that Americans overwhelmingly support public health interests over economic interests, despite immediate and longer-term impacts to personal employment.

 According to findings recorded at the end of March, nearly 4 in 5 Americans (79%) reported that public health benefits are more important than economic costs.
 Interestingly, Americans who reported losing their jobs (permanently and temporarily) were even more likely to state that public health benefits are more important than economic costs.